SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

     script: AzureSignTool sign -du "[YOUR_URL]" -kvu "https://[VAULT_ID].vault.azure.net" -kvi "[APPLICATION_ID]" -kvs "[APPLICATION_CLIENT_SECRET" -kvc "[CERT_NAME]" -v [FILES_YOU_WANT_TO_SIGN]
 ```

 Did you spot the issue?
 If we drop the client ID and secret right into our build definition, which is right in our source control, are we really that secure?
-We should probably not have it in there.
+We should probably not keep it there.

 * In Azure DevOps, open your pipeline
 * Click the `Library` menu.